 Automotive 3d printing technology:

-Improves manufacturing efficiency with job-specific jigs and assembly fixtures.
+3D printing improves manufacturing efficiency with job-specific jigs and assembly fixtures.
 A 3d printing tool directly from CAD data, on-demand, saves time, lowers costs and reduces inventory requirements.

 Or, you could just print yourself a Batman suit 😉